Google Analytics vs Cookie-Free Analytics: Key Differences for 2026

 Month 2: Evaluate

 Decide if GA4 is still providing unique value.
-For many, the answer is no—cookie-free tools capture everything they need.
+For many, the answer is no — cookie-free tools capture everything they need with better accuracy.

 Month 3: Sunset (Optional)

 Remove GA4 if it's no longer adding value.
-Simplify your stack.
+Simplify your stack and eliminate one more compliance risk.

 The Bottom Line